 - Feel free to substitute the flax eggs with 2 beaten eggs and add them at the same time as you would add the flax eggs to the other ingredients.

 - You can make your own pumpkin pie spice!
-Simply combine ¾ tsp cinnamon, ¼ tsp nutmeg, and ½ tsp ground ginger, or just use 2 teaspoons of ground cinnamon to replace the spice mix.
+Simply combine ¾ teaspoon cinnamon, ¼ teaspoon nutmeg, and ½ teaspoon ground ginger, or just use 2 teaspoons of ground cinnamon to replace the spice mix.

-- Make this vegan baked oatmeal by replacing the honey with maple syrup.
+- Make this vegan by replacing the honey with maple syrup.

 Frequently asked questions